 Is there anything non-phone-related that’s legitimate?
 I currently work for a call center and hate constantly being on the phone!

-Interested in becoming a bookkeeper?
+Are you interested in becoming a bookkeeper?
 Here’s a free training program to check out!

 2. Chat Agents

-Don’t worry — with this one you’re not talking on the phone, but instead, using its digital capabilities to make money.
+Don’t worry, with this one, you’re not talking on the phone but instead using its digital capabilities to make money.

 Nowadays, online competition is fierce, so companies are getting creative with how they reach consumers.
 Instead of spending marketing dollars on traditional advertising, brands are reaching out to consumers in unique ways, like smartphone apps.
-The great thing about using your smartphone to make money is there are real customer reviews for each app, so you can get a better idea of which ones are legit and which ones to stay away from.
+The great thing about using your smartphone to make money is there are actual customer reviews for each app, so you can get a better idea of which ones are legit and which ones to stay away from.

 7. Paid Surveys